Foundations of Structural Causal Models with Cycles and Latent Variables: Structural causal models

-The reason why we separated the SCM from their solutions was that interventions can be defined independently of their solutions.
-It may for example happen that an SCM with a solution may have no solution anymore after performing a perfect intervention on the SCM.
-Or, it may happen that intervening on an SCM without any solution gives an SCM with a solution, as the following example illustrates. \begin{example} Consider the SCM $\C{M} = \langle \B{3}, \B{3}, \RN^3, \RN^3, \B{f}, \Prb_{\RN^3} \rangle$ with the following causal mechanism:
+The following example shows that an SCM with a solution may not have a solution anymore after performing a perfect intervention on the SCM, and vice versa that an SCM without a solution may yield an SCM with a solution after intervention. \begin{example}[Intervened SCM and its graphs] Consider the SCM $\C{M}$ of Example~\ref{ex:AugmentedGraphs} which has a solution if and only if $\alpha \geq 0$.
+Applying the perfect intervention $\intervene(\{3\}, 1)$ to $\C{M}$ gives the intervened model $\C{M}_{\intervene(\{3\},1)}$ with the intervened causal mechanism

-and take for $\Prb_{\RN^3}$ the standard-normal measure on $\RN^3$.
-It is easy to see that $\C{M}$ has a solution.
-The augmented functional graph $\C{G}^a(\C{M})$ is depicted in Figure~\ref{fig:InterventionsExample}.
-The perfect intervention $\intervene(\{3\}, 1)$ gives the intervened causal mechanism